-Are you trying to organize your home office or a homeschool room, or even just a room where your kids can do their homework and read books?
+Are you looking for ideas to design and organize your home office or a homeschool room, or even just a room where your kids can do their homework and read books?
 Check out these tips and learn from this homeschooling family how to organize a homeschool room and office on a budget!i

 Hey y’all, Tiffany here.